romanthekat/topper-go/README.md

 # topper-go
-That little tool parses you .bash_history file, and calculates commands to be the most called.
+This little tool parses your `.bash_history` file, and calculates the most frequent commands.

 ## How to build